Smruti2004-tech/Text_to_Voice_Converter/README.md

 # Text to Voice Converter
 Welcome to the Text to Voice Converter!
+It is a simple website that simply helps to convert text into voice .

 # How to Use
 1. Input Text: Simply paste or type the text you want to convert into the designated input area.